 As one of the most nutritious, concentrated whole foods known to humankind, Hawaiian Spirulina Pacifica provides more nutrition gram per gram than any other spirulina on the market.
 Just one 3-gram serving, for instance, contains:

-- 60% protein and an excellent source of vitamins A, K1, K2, B12 and iron, manganese and chromium
+- 60 percent protein and an excellent source of vitamins A, K1, K2, B12 and iron, manganese and chromium

 - A rich source of health-giving phytonutrients such as carotenoids, GLA, SOD and phycocyanin